Bharath-vaj/health-ehr-inventory-api/README.md

 ## Overview

-The project is to outline the implementation details that showcases the integration between a generic Inventory Management System (Inventory) and an Electronic Health Record (EHR) using MuleSoft.
+The `Health-EHR-Inventory-api` is Mule application that showcases the integration between a generic Inventory Management System (Inventory) and an Electronic Health Record (EHR) using MuleSoft.
 The system will retrieve inventory data from a cloud-based relational database and send it to the EHR in JSON format.

 ### Implementation Steps

-- Define a MuleSoft scheduler to trigger the integration flow at 9.00PM EST.
+- Define a `scheduler` to trigger the integration flow at 9.00 PM EST.

 - Create a connection to the cloud relational database.

-- Implement a query to fetch data from ViewInventoryLotInfo.
+- Implement a query to fetch data from `ViewInventoryLotInfo`.

 - Use DataWeave to map the output from the Inventory Management System to the EHR, ensuring that each field from `ViewInventoryLotInfo` is accurately mapped to its corresponding field in the EHR system.

-- Send the Mapped Data to the EHR Endpoint:
+- Send the Mapped Data to the HTTP POST `EHR Endpoint`.

 - Implement error handling for database and EHR connection issues.